 Flamingo beat room in Mixed Tape

-Others seemed to love the giant slide, which I admit is definitely fun.
+Others loved the giant slide, which I admit is definitely fun.

 6. Oklahoma City Museum of Art